Meet the Governors

 Chair of Governors

 I became a Governor at Carr Hill 32 years ago, starting as a Parent Governor, then continuing as a Community Governor.
-I served as Chairman of Governors for 7 years and I am currently Vice Chair, as well as being Chairman of Pupils, Curriculum and Standards.
+I am currently the Chairman of Governors, as well as being Chairman of Pupils, Curriculum and Standards.
 My 3 children attended the School, followed by 2 of my Grandchildren, one of which is currently in year 8.
 I am a local Councillor, being a Town Councillor for Medlar with Wesham and Fylde Borough Councillor for the same ward.
 I am also involved in many community activities in the area.
 I am always concerned that Carr Hill High School delivers the best opportunities possible for all our young people and work to that aim.

 Councillor Mr Paul Rigby

 I have been married for 41 years and have a daughter, a son and 2 grandchildren.
 I have lived and farmed in the Fylde all my life.
 Having always been community minded, I have served on Fylde Borough Council for 24 years, was Mayor of the Borough in 2009/10 municipal year and also served on Bryning with Warton Parish Council for 28 years.
 I represented the Borough Council on the board at New Fylde Housing, Chairing them through their transition as a Social Rented Landlord from being Council led.
 In 2009 I was elected as a County Councillor, and joined the Governing body of Carr Hill shortly after.
 I have also served as a Governor at St Paul’s School in Warton for 20 years and Chaired or been a member of various other committees surrounding village life.